ASLC holds four

 are welcome to attend as a guest on their first occasion.

-meeting will be Mr Ian Hoskins, the Council Historian at North Sydney, based
+meeting was Mr Ian Hoskins, the Council Historian at North Sydney, based

 at the Stanton Library, where he writes about local history and helps manage